cartography and geospatial data analysis by

 Dean's List both semesters

 During my time at Maryville College, I further delved into my interests in various different aspects of environmental science.
 It was here that I took a course in Geographic Information Systems, where I discovered a passion for the translation and visualization of data.
 I learned that by layering geospatial data one can gain new insights and solve real world problems.
 Had I not attended Maryville College I may have never heard of GIS or learned the art of cartography.
-This part of my academic journey was crucial for my overall path in life, as it inspired me to seek out a degree in the fields of geographic information science and data science.
+This part of my academic journey was crucial for my overall path in life, as it inspired me to seek out a degree in geographic information science.

 Relevant Courses: